 “Swift Deer says that once you discover your sacred dance and learn effective ways of embodying it, the world will support you in doing just that.

 What your soul wants is what the world also wants (and needs).
 Your human community will say yes to your soul work and will, in effect, pay you to do it.
 Gradually, your sacred dance becomes what you do and your former survival dance is no longer need.
 Now you have only one dance as the world supports you to do what is most fulfilling for you.
 How do you get there?
 The first step is creating a foundation of self-reliance: a survival dance of integrity that allows you to be in the world in a good way — a way that is psychologically sustaining, economically adequate, socially responsible, and environmentally sound.
 Cultivating right livelihood, as the Buddhist call it, is essential training and foundation for your soul work; it’s not a step that can be skipped.”

 – Bill Plotkins

 Our survival dance is our foundation.
-Much as our impatient society wants shortcuts, it is not a step that can be skipped.
+We need it.
 In the meantime, we can continue to hone our sacred dance.
 Whether our sacred dance is recognised, valued, and rewarded in our lifetime is beyond our control.
-It should also be beyond our consideration.
-We dance our sacred dance not for the rewards, but because it is who we are.
+We dance our sacred dance because it is who we are.